cwthom/shinyhelper/README-devel.md

 # observe_helpers(withMathJax = TRUE)

 ```

+Note that as of shinyhelper v0.3.1, you can define `helper`s in dynamic UI elements as well!
+This opens up the option to display different helpfiles depending on current input settings, improving user experience.
+Thanks to those who flagged this issue and waited patiently for a fix!

 ## Content

 All you need now is some content for your help page.
 You can specify this in 2 ways: